tomduncalf/blog/content/posts/setting-up-typescript-and-react.md

     If your editor is set up correctly, you should already see that it has highlighted an issue with the `import * as React from 'react';` line, but to demonstrate further, run `tsc` from your project root and you should get the following output:

-    ```
+    ```bash
     src/index.tsx(1,24): error TS2307: Cannot find module 'react'.
     ```

-    The issue here is that the Typescript type definitions for React aren't installed, and so Typescript says it can't find the module, as Typescript requires type declarations for any modules you `import` (the error message it gives here could probably be clearer).
+    The issue here is that the Typescript type declarations for React aren't installed, and so Typescript says it can't find the module, as type declarations are required for any modules that are `import`ed (the error message doesn't make this especially clear!).

     Something interesting to note, however, is that `tsc` has created a `ts-build` directory and written `index.jsx` there, with sensible contents – in general, the Typescript compiler will try and emit code even if there are errors, as long as they aren't fatal (although this can be disabled in `tsconfig.json` with the `noEmitOnError` option).

-3. **Before installing type definitions for React, we first need to check if they exist** – the majority of type definition files are created by the community, and most popular libraries are covered.
+3. **Before installing type declarations for React, we first need to check if they exist** – the majority of type declaration files are created by the community rather than the library authors, but most popular libraries are covered.

-    The type definition system has been through several iterations of tooling (first `tsd`, then `typings`) but is now moving to be purely `npm` based.
+    The type declaration system has been through several iterations of tooling (first `tsd`, then `typings`) but is now moving to be purely `npm` based.
 The original definitions live in the massive [DefinitelyTyped Github repo](https://github.com/DefinitelyTyped/DefinitelyTyped), and are automatically synced to `npm`.

-    It seems that the only way to check if a package has type definitions in `npm` is to search at http://microsoft.github.io/TypeSearch/ – type in `react`, and indeed it does have a definition, hosted on `npm` at https://www.npmjs.com/package/@types/react.
+    It seems that the only way to check if a package has type declarations in `npm` is to search at http://microsoft.github.io/TypeSearch/ – type in `react`, and indeed it does have a definition, hosted on `npm` at https://www.npmjs.com/package/@types/react.

-    Previous iterations of the typing system had the ability to search from the command line, which is preferable in most cases, so hopefully someone will fill this gap for `npm`-based type definitions – for now, you could install `typings` (https://github.com/typings/typings) and use that to search DefinitelyTyped, or just use Google/GitHub/npm search.
+    Previous iterations of the typing system had the ability to search from the command line, which is preferable in most cases, so hopefully someone will fill this gap for `npm`-based type declarations – for now, you could install `typings` (https://github.com/typings/typings) and use that to search DefinitelyTyped, or just use Google/GitHub/npm search.

-4. Now we know the React type definitions exist at `@types/react`, **we can install them with `npm`**:
+4. Now we know the React type declarations exist at `@types/react`, **we can install them with `npm`**:

-    ```
+    ```bash
     npm i -D @types/react
     ```